mambawopieman/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

 This quote emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity, bugs, and harder maintenance.
 It's more important to first write clear, readable, and functional code, and only optimize when profiling identifies bottlenecks.
 Always consider the trade-offs between code readability and performance optimizations.
 Remember, simplicity often yields better long-term maintainability and scalability.

+# 2024-03-14
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write clean, readable code that's easy to understand and maintain.
+Always consider the future developer who will read your code.
+Strive for modularity, reusability, and clarity in your designs.
+Remember, 'Premature optimization is the root of all evil'—focus on making it right before making it faster.
+Lastly, continuous learning is key; keep up with best practices, new technologies, and always be open to feedback."

+In essence:
+1. Emphasize clarity and maintainability.
+2. Code for understandability by others.
+3. Prioritize good design over premature optimization.
+4. Continuous learning and adaptation are vital.